RIPE-Atlas-Community/syllabus/API_Notebooks/README.md

-# Jupiter notebook with RIPE Atlas API examples
+# Jupyter notebook with RIPE Atlas API examples

 ## Installation prerequisites
-   To use this notebook you need to have a modern browser, python2, Ipython([Jupiter](https://jupyter.org/)) notebook, and number of python modules.
+   To use this notebook you need to have a modern browser, python2, Ipython([Jupyter](https://jupyter.org/)) notebook, and number of python modules.

    For new users it is advised to install [Anaconda](https://www.continuum.io/downloads)